CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

     between the nodes/ports in the network and compares them against the prescribed topology specified in the `topology.dot` file.

-  - Only physical interfaces, likesuch as swp1 or eth0, are currently supported.
-Cumulus Linux does not support specifying virtual interfaces like, such as bonds or subinterfaces like, such as eth0.200 in the topology file.
+  - Only physical interfaces, like swp1 or eth0, are currently supported.
+Cumulus Linux does not support specifying virtual interfaces like bonds or subinterfaces like eth0.200 in the topology file.

   - Forwarding path failure detection using [Bidirectional Forwarding